 Google Drive Google Drive is a file storage and synchronization service provided by Google, released on April 24, 2012, which enables user cloud storage, file sharing and collaborative editing.
 Rumors about Google Drive began circulating as early as March 2006.
 Files shared publicly on Google Drive can be searched with web search engines.
 Google Drive is the home of Google Docs, an office suite of productivity applications, that offer collaborative editing on documents, spreadsheets, presentations, and more.
 Storage Google offers all users an initial 15 GB of online storage space, that is shared across three of its most-used services: Google Drive, Gmail, and Google+ Photos (aka Picasa Web Albums).
 Users can upgrade their free 15 GB account through a paid monthly subscription plan to get additional storage.
 Documents using Google Docs native formats (including .gdoc, .gslides, and .gsheet) do not count towards this quota.
 Client Features Third-party apps

 Google Docs An example of a document in Google Docs Google Docs is a free, web-based office suite offered by Google within its Google Drive service.
 It was formerly a storage service as well, but has since been replaced by Google Drive.
 It allows users to create and edit documents online while collaborating with other users live.
 Google Docs combines the features of Writely and Spreadsheets with a presentation program incorporating technology designed by Tonic Systems.
 Data storage of files was introduced on January 12, 2010 with 1 GB of free space.
 History Writely's beta logo Google Docs originated from two separate products, Writely and Google Spreadsheets.
 Spreadsheets, launched as Google Labs Spreadsheets on June 6, 2006, originated from the acquisition of the XL2Web product by 2Web Technologies.
 Writely originally ran on Microsoft ASP.NET technology which uses Microsoft Windows.
 In February 2007, Google Docs was made available to Google Apps users.
 Features File limits

 Getting Things Done The GTD method rests on the idea of moving planned tasks and projects out of the mind by recording them externally and then breaking them into actionable work items.
-This allows one to focus attention on taking action on tasks, instead of recalling them.
-First published in 2001, a revised edition of the book was released in 2015 to reflect the changes in information technology during the preceding decade and incorporate recent scientific research supporting the system's claims regarding how the mind functions.
+This allows attention to be focused on taking action on tasks, instead of recalling them.
+First published in 2001, a revised edition of the book was released in 2015 to reflect the changes in information technology during the preceding decade.
 Themes Allen first demonstrates stress reduction from the method with the following exercise, centered on a task that has an unclear outcome or whose next action is not defined.
-Allen calls these sources of stress "open loops", "incompletes", or "stuff".:13 Pick an "incomplete": What most annoys, distracts, or interests you?
+Allen calls these sources of stress "open loops", "incompletes", or "stuff".:13 He claims stress can be reduced and productivity increased by putting reminders about everything you are not working on into a trusted system external to your mind.
 Workflow Logic tree diagram illustrating the second and third steps (process/clarify and organize) of the five-step Getting Things Done workflow.